Homemade Teriyaki Sauce

 Instructions

-• Combine cold water and cornstarch in a separate bowl.
-Mix well until disolved.
-Add to the pan and cook until the sauce thickens slightly.
-Remove from heat.
+• Add cornstarch mixture.
+Combine cold water and cornstarch in a separate bowl.
+Mix well.
+Add cornstarch slurry to the pan and cook at low heat until the sauce thickens slightly.

 Notes